-West Ham United bid an emotional farewell to the Boleyn Ground with a stunning closing ceremony following an unforgettable 3-2 Final Game victory over Manchester United on 10 May 2016.
+West Ham United bid an emotional farewell to the Boleyn Ground with a stunning closing ceremony following an unforgettable 3-2 Final Game victory over Manchester United on 10 May 2016 - five years ago today.

 The Hammers ended 112 years at their historic home with a 45-minute showpiece that featured Hammer of the Year winners, dozens of former players, Slaven Bilic’s first-team squad, the Cockney Rejects and ended with the late, great Bobby Moore turning off the lights at the famous stadium.

-Following a breathless 90 minutes of football between two of English football’s finest clubs, which saw West Ham take the lead, fall behind and finally grab victory through Winston Reid's late header, the Club put on show fitting for their illustrious home ahead of the move to the Queen Elizabeth Olympic Park in Stratford.
+Following a breathless 90 minutes of football between two of English football’s finest clubs, the Club put on show fitting for their illustrious home ahead of the move to the Queen Elizabeth Olympic Park in Stratford.

 After a season review video had played on the big screens, ceremony hosts and lifelong Hammers Bianca Westwood and Ben Shephard took centre-stage.